-Is Motorcycle Lane Splitting Legal in California?
+Is Lane Splitting Legal in California?

 In California, lane splitting is legal.
 Motorcycles legally have the right-of-way to drive between cars in California.
 Lane splitting is a right-of-way granted to motorcyclists due to their size and maneuverability while riding in slower traffic.